Clare Crockett

-Sister Clare Maria of the Trinity and the Heart of Mary, S.H.M. (born Clare Theresa Crockett; 14 November 1982 – 16 April 2016) was an Irish Catholic religious sister and former actress from Northern Ireland.
+Clare Crockett, SHM, religious name Clare Maria of the Trinity and the Heart of Mary, (14 November 1982 – 16 April 2016) was an Irish Catholic religious sister and former actress from Northern Ireland.

 Early life

-Clare Crockett was born in Derry in Northern Ireland.
-As a young child she loved to act and be with her friends.
-In secondary school she was most passionate about literature and theatre.
-She was a very lively student and played the class clown at times.
-She joined an acting agency at 14 and got her first job at 15.
-She worked as a theatre actor, writer and director, and as a TV presenter for Channel 4, and was offered a position at Nickelodeon which she turned down.
-She was a self-confessed wild child during her teenage years and loved to go partying.
-She wanted to be an actress from a very young age, and landed a small part in the 2002 film Sunday, about the events of Bloody Sunday in Derry in 1972.
+Clare Theresa Crockett was born on 14 November 1982 in Derry, Northern Ireland.
+As a child she enjoyed acting and spending time with friends.
+At secondary school Crockett developed a strong interest in literature and theatre, and was regarded as a lively pupil who often played the class clown.
+At 14 she joined an acting agency and secured her first role the following year.
+Crockett subsequently worked as a theatre actor, writer and director, and also presented programmes for Channel 4.
+An offer from Nickelodeon was declined.
+During her teenage years Crockett described herself as a "wild child", enjoying parties and socialising.
+From an early age she aspired to be an actress, and in 2002 appeared in a small role in Sunday, a film about the events of Bloody Sunday in Derry in 1972.

 Call to religious life

-After a religious experience in Spain on Good Friday 2000, she felt called to religious life.
-She felt confirmation of her call in the months afterwards, including from a priest at World Youth Day 2000 who told her surprising details of her childhood.
-During her final school year she felt torn between her worldly life and her call to vocation, and her worldly life seemed to be winning out.
-However, further religious experiences and the continued feeling of having a call helped convince her.
-In summer 2001 she went back to the convent of the Servant Sisters of the Home of the Mother (S.H.M.) in Spain, where she took the name Sister Clare Maria of the Trinity and the Heart of Mary.
+After a religious experience in Spain on Good Friday 2000, Crockett felt called to religious life.
+In the months that followed she received confirmation of this call, including from a priest at World Youth Day 2000 who recounted surprising details of her childhood.
+During her final school year Crockett struggled between her worldly ambitions and her sense of vocation, with the former appearing to prevail.
+Further religious experiences and the persistent conviction of having a call ultimately persuaded her.
+In summer 2001 she returned to the convent of the Servant Sisters of the Home of the Mother (SHM) in Spain, where she took the name Sister Clare Maria of the Trinity and the Heart of Mary.

 Life as a religious sister

-She worked in Spain, the United States and Ecuador, doing pastoral care duties, hospital chaplaincy, teaching and missionary outreach.
-She was known for her interpersonal skills and was much loved by her pupils.
-As part of her work, she voiced the character of Lucy in the children's series "Hi Lucy" which aired on EWTN for many years.
+Crockett worked in Spain, the United States and Ecuador, undertaking pastoral care, hospital chaplaincy, teaching and missionary outreach.
+Known for her interpersonal skills, she was much loved by her pupils.
+As part of this work, Crockett voiced the character of Lucy in the children's series Hi Lucy which aired on EWTN for many years.

-It was still showing as "Lucy and Friends" on their Europe and Asia-Pacific TV channels as of May 2023.
+The programme continued to be broadcast as Lucy and Friends on EWTN'S Europe and Asia-Pacific channels as of May 2023.